-Plain coffee and simple espresso drinks are naturally gluten-free:
+Plain coffee and simple espresso drinks contain no gluten as an ingredient:

 | Drink | Status |